basilevh/object-discovery-cp-gan/README.md

 python train_cpgan.py --dataset noisy --gpus 2 3 --batch_size 64
 python train_cpgan.py --dataset birds --gpus 4 5 --batch_size 64 --img_dim 64 --blur_sigma 2 --autoencode
 ```
 Both `squares` and `noisy` require CIFAR-10 under `data/CIFAR-10/train` and `data/CIFAR-10/test`, which can be downloaded in PNG format [here](https://pjreddie.com/projects/cifar-10-dataset-mirror/).
 The third example is a custom dataset, described below.
+You can visualize the training curves and results in `tb_runs/` (using Tensorboard) and `images/`.

 ## Datasets